NVIDIA/NeMo/tutorials/llm/mamba/mamba.rst

 The Mamba2 models discussed in the `Transformers are SSMs <https://arxiv.org/pdf/2405.21060>`__ paper are available in five different sizes: 130 million, 370 million, 780 million, 1.3 billion, and 2.7 billion parameters.
 The Mamba2-Hybrid models, along with their Mamba2 baseline as released by `NVIDIA <https://arxiv.org/pdf/2406.07887>`__, are provided in an 8 billion parameter size.

-`Low-Rank Adaptation (LoRA) <https://arxiv.org/pdf/2106.09685>`__ has emerged as a popular Parameter Efficient Fine-Tuning (PEFT) technique that tunes a very small number of additional parameters as compared to full fine-tuning, thereby reducing the compute required.
-LoRA tuning can be applied to the linear layers in the Transformer and MLP blocks for the Mamba2-Hybrid models.

 `NVIDIA NeMo
 Framework <https://docs.nvidia.com/nemo-framework/user-guide/latest/overview.html>`__ provides tools to perform Fine-tuning on Mamba2 and Mamba2-Hybrid to fit your use case.